yeomann/compass-retina-sprites/README.md

-Hope it will help someone.
+Hope, This help someone.
 Thanks for reading.
 Cheers!